spacetelescope/stpsf/docs/jwst.rst

 elements were inserted to produce the coronagraphic configuration.
 In this case, both modules were assumed have the exact same (albeit, mirrored) field-dependent WFE maps.
-Note, this substantial WFE occurs physically *after* the coronagraphic focal plane spots in NIRCam, and is modeled as such in WebbPSF.
+Note, this substantial WFE occurs physically *after* the coronagraphic focal plane spots in NIRCam, and is modeled as such in STPSF.

 Wavelength-Dependent Focus Variations